Department of History

 The department encourages students to master at least one language in addition to English.
 Knowledge of another language is invaluable for senior thesis research, especially on topics in the history of continental Europe or the non-Western world.

 Students are required to take and pass at least two departmental courses before they enter the department.
-Students who wish to enter the department but who have not taken two departmental courses before their junior year must consult with the departmental representative.
+Students who wish to enter the department but who have not taken two departmental courses before their junior year must consult with the director of undergraduate studies.
 At least one of these two prerequisite courses must be selected from the following: HIS 201, 207, 208, 210, 211, 212, 241, 267, 277, 278, 280, 281, 282, 290, 291, or 292.
 Students who have not fulfilled the 200-level prerequisite must take one of the appropriate courses in the fall of their junior year.
 (HUM 216-17 or 218-19 may be used as a 200-level prerequisite but cannot be counted as one of the departmental requirements.)

 Program of Study